urgentquest/reseed-tools/docs/DOCKER.md

 named reseed-keys. *Back up this directory*, if it is lost it is impossible to reproduce.

+Additional flags can be passed to the application in the Docker container by appending them to the command.
 Please note that Docker is not currently compatible with .onion reseeds unless you pass the --network=host tag.

 #### If I2P is running as your user, do this: